 Please note that we do not require a paper copy of your application.
 E-mail your scanned application to the Society’s Education & Credentials Advisor at email@example.com.
 Note that you can scan documents using most smartphones.

-After submitting your application, please contact us to process your application fee by:
+Please allow 2 business days after submitting your application before contacting us to process the application fee by:

 - Credit card by calling us at 902-422-1491

 - Online banking – Please call us at 902-422-1491 & we will provide you with the ID number required.
 You will then add Nova Scotia Barristers’ Society as a payee under bill payments and use the ID number with two zeros at the beginning as the account number.